shundhammer/qdirstat/README.md

   own with constantly having to change back and forth between source and build directories.

 - QDirStat now has its own log file.
-It now logs to /tmp/qdirstat-$UID.log, which for most Linux home users (with only one user account on the machine) is typically /tmp/qdirstat-1000.log .
+It now logs to `/tmp/qdirstat-$USER/qdirstat.log` where $USER is your Linux user name.
 No more messages on stdout that either clobber the shell you started the program from or that simply go missing.

 - No longer depending on dozens of KDE libs and a lot of KDE infrastructure; it now only requires Qt which is typically installed anyway on a Linux / BSD /